Johcare/BuRGeR2/README.md

 - Node.js

 ### Installing
-If you would like the view the site from a user's point of view, you have the option of viewing the site on Heroku.
-It is located at <http://eat-burger.herokuapp.com>.

 If you would like to run the application locally, please ensure that you have the prerequisites installed, then take the following steps:
 - Clone this repository to your local machine with `git clone <repo-url>`.
 - Install NPM dependencies by running `npm install` in the project directory.